sergiojgm/guides/protocol/git/README.md

 Creating a Repo
 ---------------

-* All code should be placed in proper hierchy
-* Proposed hierchy is Group > Project
-* Project name should be meaning full example group => Chimera projects => [coder, pipeline, .. ]
-* RND and prototype projects should be placed in prototype group.
-Do not add them in main groups as seperate project example group => prototypes projects => [csv-uploader, coder, spam-filter ..]
+* Before creating a new repo, discuss the need with the team.
+Decide if a new repo is necessary or the code really belongs in an existing project.
+* Repo names should be lowercase and dashed, i.e. my-great-project.
+Prototypes, experiments, and other r&d projects should be placed in the prototypes group.
+We want to keep the product related groups clean; they should only contain production projects.

 Maintain a Repo
 ---------------